2022 WORLD CUP - DAY 05 - GROUP B - WALES VS IRAN 0:2

 They asked for the tournament to be delayed until 2016, but the Confederation of African Football (CAF) rejected the request.

-Equatorial Guinea were named as replacement host for the 16-team event, while
+Equatorial Guinea was named as the replacement host for the 16-team event, while

-Morocco, who had qualified as hosts, were expelled.
+Morocco, which had qualified as hosts, was expelled.

 CAF also fined hosts Equatorial Guinea US$100,000 (£65,000) for crowd trouble during Thursday's Africa Cup of Nations semi-final loss to Ghana.